Program registration and documentation

 - Media Release Form*

-how to minimize the threat of child abuse and to respond promptly and effectively
+the threat of child abuse and to respond promptly and effectively should abuse

-In-Person Training Request FormQuestions regarding youth programming requirements or for scheduling online or in-person training should contact our Youth Protection Program Specialist at youthprotection@mail.wvu.edu or by phone at 304-293-5600
+In-Person Training Request FormPlease contact our Youth Protection Program Specialist at youthprotection@mail.wvu.edu or by phone at 304-293-5600 to schedule a Child Abuse Prevention training for your group or for any questions you have.

 - Title IX Training